logicly-au/pmhc-mds-spec/doc/include/definitions.rst

 :Required: yes

 :Domain:
-  :100: PHN flexible funding NOS
+  :0: Flexible funding pool - Not Otherwise Stated
-  :110: Low intensity
+  :11: Flexible funding pool - Low intensity
-  :120: Child and youth specific services NOS
-  :121: Youth enhanced services
-  :130: Psychological therapies
-  :140: Care coordination for severe and complex
-  :150: Suicide prevention NOS
+  :12: Flexible funding pool - Youth Severe
+  :13: Flexible funding pool - Child and Youth
+  :14: Flexible funding pool - Psychological therapies for hard to reach
+  :15: Flexible funding pool - Services for People with Severe Mental Illness
-  :151: Suicide prevention - Indigenous
+  :16: Flexible funding pool - Suicide Prevention - Indigenous
-  :152: Suicide Prevention - General
+  :17: Flexible funding pool - Suicide Prevention - General
-  :160: Indigenous MH
-  :200: Psychosocial NOS
-  :210: Psychosocial NPS
-  :220: Psychosocial COS
-  :300: Other Commonwealth flexible funding NOS
-  :310: Drought measure
-  :320: Psychological treatment services for people with mental illness living in RACFs
-  :400: Co-funded – Commonwealth and state
-  :500: Co-funded – Commonwealth and other Quarantined
-  :800: Quarantined funding NOS
-  :810: PFAS response (retired)
-  :820: Natural Disaster Response
-  :830: COVID Response NOS
-  :831: COVID Response Head To Help
+  :18: Indigenous Mental Health
+  :19: Commonwealth Psychosocial Support
+  :20: Psychological Treatment in Residential Aged Care Facilities
+  :21: Emergency Response - Bushfire Recovery 2020
+  :22: Emergency Response - Flood 2022
+  :23: Head to Health program
-  :832: COVID Response Head To Health
+  :24: Head to Health Kids Hubs
-  :840: AMHC
-  :850: Eating disorders trial
-  :860: Norfolk Island
+  :25: Norfolk Island
+  :26: National Suicide Prevention Trial
+  :27: Way Back Support Service
-  :900: Other funding source – no Commonwealth Funding
+  :97: Other funding source – no Commonwealth Funding
-  :999: Unknown/Not stated
+  :98: Unknown/Not stated

 :Notes:
-  The response codes published in this draft are not finalised.
-They may be changed before the final specification is published.
+  Organisations must record this information for all new Service Contacts under the Version 4 specification.

+  0 - Flexible funding pool - Not Otherwise Stated
+    This response is only to be used for existing data entered under a Version 2 or HeadtoHelp Version 3 specification.

+  23 - Head to Health program
+    This includes Head to Health Adult Centres and Satellites, and pop-up clinics.

+  25 - Norfolk Island
+    This category only applies to services commissioned through the Central and Eastern Sydney PHN.

+  27 - Way Back Support Service
+    This category must only to be used in conjunction with the Wayback Extension.

+  97 - Other funding source - no Commonwealth Funding
+    This category can only to be used where a service is wholly funded by a non-PHN funding source such as State/Territory jurisdictional funds.

+    Where a service is co-funded by both PHN funds and State/Territory jurisdictional funds, the appropriate Funding Source category for PHN funding used to pay for the service should be selected unless otherwise advised by relevant guidance from the Department.
+Tags and/or other reporting measures can be used to differentiate co-funded arrangements.

 ----------